Anti-Depression – Yoga and its Healing Agents- A Natural Way of Gaining A Positive Mind-Set

 this posture on both the left and the right side is considered one full round – Practice five to ten

-A very common symptom that accompanies depression is fatigue, a general tiredness and
+A very common symptom that accompanies depression is fatigue, general tiredness, and

 unwillingness to get out of bed to do anything.
 The second posture is a great cure for these

 feelings of exhaustion while alleviating anxiety and tension as well.
 It is a relaxing pose that

 reduces backaches, improves your posture by removing stiffness in the neck and shoulders,

 increases energy and awareness, and loosens your legs as well!